 Season with salt, cut into 6 wedges.
 Repeat with remaining pancakes.

-Dylan, the kitchen elf, was so proud of his onion pancakes.
+D-, the kitchen elf, was so proud of his onion pancakes.
 Thanks, Belle, for the suggestion.
 These were delicious.
 We served them with a spicy ginger dipping sauce from The Ginger People.